ChilliCream/graphql-platform/README.md

 [Readme](src/StrawberryShake)

+## Roadmap

+If you are interested in upcoming releases, checkout our [Roadmap](https://github.com/ChilliCream/hotchocolate/milestones).

 ## Official Examples

 Examples of things built on top of the ChilliCream GraphQL Platform that are open source and can be explored by others.